-- 49. Network Rail would highlight, at this point, that where an alternative route is being provided, Article 13(3) of the draft Order [NR2] provides that the route across the level crossing is not to be closed (and relevant PROWs extinguished) "until, in respect of each level crossing in that Part [Part 1 of Schedule 2], the new highway specified in column (4) has been constructed and completed, to the extent specified by reference to the numbers and letters shown on the deposited plans, to the reasonable satisfaction of the highway authority in accordance with article 15 (creation and maintenance of new highway) and is open for use." - 50.
+- 48. Network Rail would highlight, at this point, that where an alternative route is being provided, Article 13(3) of the draft Order [NR2] provides that the route across the level crossing is not to be closed (and relevant PROWs extinguished) "until, in respect of each level crossing in that Part [Part 1 of Schedule 2], the new highway specified in column (4) has been constructed and completed, to the extent specified by reference to the numbers and letters shown on the deposited plans, to the reasonable satisfaction of the highway authority in accordance with article 15 (creation and maintenance of new highway) and is open for use." - 49.
 Mr Kenning explains in his evidence how Network Rail's consideration of whether an alternative route is "required" has been strongly informed by the views of the relevant highways authorities, having regard (inter alia) to the wider PROW network in the area and their respective policies regarding the same.
 Ms Tilbrook will explain why the diversion proposed in respect of each crossings is suitable and convenient.
 She will also discuss the comparative merits of alternatives considered by Network Rail during the development of the Order; those proposed by others during development of the Order and/or proposed by an objector to the Order.
-Ms Tilbrook will also address concerns that have been raised with safety of users on the proposed alternative routes, by reference to the Road Safety Audits (RSAs) which have been carried out where the proposed diversion involves the use of existing roads, and explain how the needs of all existing users have been taken into account in selecting the proposed diversionary route.
+Ms Tilbrook will also address concerns that have been raised with safety of users on the proposed alternative routes, by reference to the Road Safety Audits (RSAs) which have been carried out where the proposed diversion involves the use of existing roads.